ilgrad/pylearn-epac/doc/source/introduction.rst

 Run in parallel
 ===============

-Run epac tree in parallel on local multi-core machine or on Distributed Resource Management (DRM) system which implements Distributed Resource Management Application API (DRMAA) by soma-workflow.
+Run EPAC tree in parallel on local multi-core machine or on Distributed Resource Management (DRM) system which implements Distributed Resource Management Application API (DRMAA) by soma-workflow.

 ::